Challenge

 Community-based outreach

-EPDHs screen and treat patients at schools and other sites through partnerships with community organizations.
+EPDHs screened and treated patients at schools and other sites through partnerships with community organizations.

 Dental home

-High-risk patients identified in community settings are provided seamless access to dentists in solo practices and clinics.
+High-risk patients identified in community settings were provided seamless access to dentists in solo practices and clinics.

 Root cause analysis

-Surveys of providers and patients pinpoint potential causes of low care utilization rates.
-Follow-up discussions with stakeholders produce action steps.
+Surveys of providers and patients pinpointed potential causes of low care utilization rates.
+Follow-up discussions with stakeholders produced action steps.

 Risk-based system